 Talk to Southern Cross Ag Machinery

 Southern Cross Ag Machinery is an importer and distributor of a wide range of agricultural machinery.
 Our network of dealers will deliver all the support and help you need for your next purchase.
-Give us a call or contact us online and talk to our specialists about your equipment needs.
+Give us a call or contact us and talk to our specialists about your equipment needs.